Jedburgh Castle Jail & Museum

 The main building of Jedburgh Castle Jail is home to the museum collection of the town of Jedburgh.
 The focus of the exhibitions are on traditions, industries and important individuals of this historic Scottish town, with historical artefacts, prints and paintings and a temporary exhibition space.

 You can walk through the original cell blocks of this Georgian jail - the finest remaining Howard reform prison in Scotland.
-You can find out about some of the people who were once imprisoned here and why they were put in.
 Children can dress up and enjoy activities.

 This impressive building, in a castellated style, was designed by Archibald Elliot, one of the leading Scottish architects of his day.